cortelos/mbio-vehicle-catalog/infrastructure/README.md

   - NodeJS
   - Xvfb

-Optinally you can use vagrant file `Vagrantfile` in this directory in order to setup a virtual machine with all dependencies.
-In order to do it please install [Vagrant](https://www.vagrantup.com) and run commands:

-* `vagrant up` to start the CI/CD machine
-* `vagrant down` to stop the CI/CD machine
-* `vagrant ssh` if you want to connect over SSH do CI/CD machine

-In jenkins you have to install plugins bellow:
-* NodeJS
-* Xvfb

-Finally, you have to create an installation for:
+Finally, you have to create in Jenkins an installation for:
 * JDK version 8 with name `jdk8`
 * Nodejs version 9 with name `nodejs9`
 * Maven version 3 with name `maven3`
 * Xvfb with name `xvfb`

-## Jenkins

-After running CI/CD machine you can access jenkins in url: http://localhost:8080

 ## Setup Jenkins Job